jkao/jkao.github.io/rants/_posts/2012-5-5-the-san-francisco-write-up.md

 pretty large ghetto.
 Some unique aspects that I found wandering the Tenderloin include:

-1. Realizing that the dog crap left on the ground.. usually didn't belong to dogs
+1. Realizing that the dog crap left on the ground.. **usually didn't belong to dogs**
-2. People stand around at 3 AM standing at street-corners and literally do NOTHING except stare.
-They don't talk or anything or act ghetto like in the movies or Harlem, they just stand there.
+2. People stand around at 3 AM standing at street-corners and **literally do NOTHING** except stare.
+They don't talk or anything or act ghetto like in the movies or Harlem, they just stand there on street corners.
+Kind of strange.
 Hm.
 3. One exception to number 2 is that everybody in the neighbourhood runs out to the streets and gets rowdy when there's a fight going on.
    If there's a fight,
    it literally changes from two people on the corner of the street to the whole neighbourhood in the next 5 seconds.
 I saw this when I saw a crazed crack-lady fight some homeless dude.
 Of course, the crack-lady won, but I didn't stay too long fearing for my safety.
-4. Pho tastes the best when you fear for your life. (i.e. - the Pho in the Tenderloin is REALLY good)
+4. Pho tastes the best when you **fear for your life**. (i.e. - the Pho in the Tenderloin is REALLY good)

 <div class="center">